 There was discussion about the height of the wall and the grade of the parking area and the front sidewalk.
-Chair Monson raised concern that this could be a self-imposed hardship and there was a discussion with the Commissioners that continued."
-He feels that the plans make sense and is a great solution but that it doesn't meet the requirements of the code.
+Chair Monson stated his concern to approve the variance.
+He feels that this makes sense and a great solution but doesn't meet the requirements of the code.